31st Annual Collins Writing Contest: Seaside

 - Your students gave permission for their stories to be entered,

-- Each story is accompanied by a completed entry form, and
+- Each story is accompanied by a completed entry form with the student’s contact information, not your own, and

 - The individual entries all comply with the full rules of the Collins Writing Contest.